Group Health Insurance for 60 Employees

 Level-Funded Group Health Insurance for 60 Employees

 The key difference appears at year-end.
-If claims run lower than projected, unused claim dollars may be returned to the employer.
+If claims run lower than projected, unused claim dollars may be returned to the employer (carrier rules and contract terms apply).
 This refund potential allows companies to benefit from favorable claims experience rather than subsidizing pooled risk.
+Even when refunds are modest, level-funded can reduce renewal volatility because pricing tends to reflect the group’s own performance more directly than a broad pooled market.

 Partially Self-Funded Plans and Transparency at 60 Employees

 The primary advantage is transparency.
-Employers gain insight into where healthcare dollars are being spent, making it easier to address cost drivers over time.
+Employers gain insight into where healthcare dollars are being spent, which makes it easier to address cost drivers over time.
+Instead of being surprised at renewal, leadership can identify trends earlier and implement targeted changes—network strategy, plan design adjustments, pharmacy management, and care navigation improvements.

 Reducing Group Health Insurance Costs for 60 Employees

-Instead, savings are driven by plan design and utilization management.
-Network selection can significantly affect claim costs without altering the employee experience.
+Network selection can significantly affect claim costs without altering how employees “feel” the plan day to day.
+Many employers overpay due to network unit-cost differences that are invisible inside a premium invoice.
 Pharmacy strategy is often one of the largest opportunities for savings, particularly when specialty medications are involved.
+Plan design—how deductibles, copays, and out-of-pocket limits are structured—can reduce waste when aligned with how the workforce actually uses care.

 Refund Potential and Renewal Stability